canonical/lxd/doc/metrics.md

 ## Create metrics certificate

 The `/1.0/metrics` endpoint is a special one as it also accepts a `metrics` type certificate.
-This kind of certificate is meant for metrics only, and won't work for interaction with instances or any other LXD objects.
+This kind of certificate is meant for metrics only, and won't work for interaction with instances or any other LXD entities.

 Here's how to create a new certificate (this is not specific to metrics):